+Notes:

-Notes: - whether or not the subjectAltName extension should be marked Critical depends on the contents of the Certificate’s subject field, as detailed in Section 7.1.2.7.12. - whether or not the CRL Distribution Points extension must be present depends on 1) whether the Certificate includes an Authority Information Access extension with an id-ad-ocsp accessMethod and 2) the Certificate’s validity period, as detailed in Section 7.1.2.11.2.
+whether or not the subjectAltName extension should be marked Critical depends on the contents of the Certificate’s subject field, as detailed in Section 7.1.2.7.12.

+whether or not the CRL Distribution Points extension must be present depends on 1) whether the Certificate includes an Authority Information Access extension with an id-ad-ocsp accessMethod and 2) the Certificate’s validity period, as detailed in Section 7.1.2.11.2.

 7.1.2.7.7 Subscriber Certificate Authority Information Access